 Students are required to write a summary of the text in one sentence within 10 minutes.
 Students must include the main points of the passage in a full, single sentence of no more than 75 words.

-Students are required to write a 200-300 word argumentative essay in response to a prompt in 20 minutes.
+Students are required to write a 200 to 300 word argumentative essay in response to a prompt in 20 minutes.
 Here, you need a writing practice that can be procured by self-study or PTE online classes.

 PART 2: READING (30 – 40 minutes)

 In this section, students are mainly tested on their reading skills.